 Locally based advisory committees assure that programs are designed to meet community needs.
 Volunteer training is strongly emphasized in our programs to enable us to reach more of the county’s population.

-To get involved in the wonderful work we are doing contact us at the Calhoun County Extension Service.
+To get involved in the work we are doing contact us at the Calhoun County Extension Service.
 (850) 674-8323